nenecchuu/lizbeth/README.md

-# (DISCONTINUED) Lizbeth - Telegram App for Spotify Jam Session
+# (DISCONTINUED) Lizbeth - Telegram App for Spotify Listening Session

 Lizbeth is a Telegram bot developed to provide a collaborative music listening experience using Spotify.
 Lizbeth aimed to allow users to collaboratively listen to music and share their favorite tracks in real time via Telegram.